yotoll/Mancala/README.txt

 around the board until their last seed lands in their store or in an empty slot.

+INTERFACE:
+-Start Game starts a new game
+-Rules lists the rules of mancala and the two different modes
+-Theme radio buttons are for choosing the game background -Computer radio buttons are for choosing whether the computer is player 1, player 2, or off
+-Capture and Avalance radio buttons are the two game modes -Player 1 and Player 2 name fields are for inputting the names of players
+-After options have been selected, start game initializes a new game
+-The central "board" has buttons that correspond to the tokens in those slots.
+These are pressed to make a move.
+-Once the token is pressed, commit and undo move buttons are used to either confirm the move or undo the move before moving to the next turn
+-End game button ends the game and returns the user to the start menu

 EXTRA:
 -2 rule variants
 -All backgrounds/images drawn by Abigail Morrison -Music added (source?)

+WORK SEPARATION:
+-Abigail Centers primarily worked on game logic and layout -Abigail Morrison drew the background images, token images, and worked on menu options and radio buttons